UrbsLab/scikit-FIBERS/README.md

 scikit-FIBERS can be installed easily via pip, or by cloning this repository.
 Either way, make sure that you have also installed all prerequisite packages included in requirements.txt prior to running.

 ### Pip Install
+Note: Not yet updated to the most recent release.
 ```
 pip install scikit-fibers
 ```